Whoever controls the record

 Use any AI tool normally

-ChatGPT, Claude, Harvey, Gemini — anything.
+ChatGPT, Claude — with Harvey, Gemini, and Copilot on the roadmap.
 You change nothing about how you work.

 02